htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   :jira:`745`

-- Fixed a bug where *condor_gpu_discovery* could segfault on some older versions of the NVIDIA libraries.
+- Fixed a bug where *condor_gpu_discovery* could segfault on some older versions of the nVidia libraries.
 This would result in GPUs not being detected.
-  The bug was introduced in HTCondor 9.0.6 and is known to occur with CUDA runtime 10.1.
+  The bug was introduced in HTCondor 9.0.6 and is known to occur with CUDA run time 10.1.
   :jira:`760`

 - Fixed a bug that could crash the *condor_startd* when claiming a slot